369geofreeman/machine-learning-algorithms-and-data-structures/Data-Structures/recursion/README.md

 # Recursion

-### Code for the problems can be [found here](https://github.com/369geofreeman/tutorials-and-compititions/blob/main/dynamic_programing/recursion/recursion.py)
+### Code for the following problems can be [found here](https://github.com/369geofreeman/tutorials-and-compititions/blob/main/dynamic_programing/recursion/recursion.py)

   * Sum all the numbers up to n
   * Traverse an m by n grid